Donate

 Your help at this time is critical.

-In order to respond to the Covid-19 pandemic of 2020, Upper Valley Strong needs your financial support!
+In order to respond to the July 2023 flooding, Upper Valley Strong needs your financial support!

-Upper Valley Strong will distribute contributed funds to organizations working to address the impacts of the COVID-19 pandemic.
+Upper Valley Strong will distribute contributed funds to organizations working to address the impacts of the extreme flooding.
 These include food, family supports, childcare, services for seniors, housing and other needs that that are not being met.
 Upper Valley Strong works through a coalition of organizations, local governments and regional planning groups focused on the Upper Valley and its health and well-being.

 The Upper Valley Haven is acting as the fiscal agent for Upper Valley Strong.